To see the other types of publications on this topic, follow the link: Online computer skills.

 Abstract:

 This article is devoted to the design and construction of technology for teaching future specialists in online mathematics classes.
 The relevance, advantages and ways of introducing into the educational process computer tools for teaching mathematics, global Internet services and their role in online education are shown.
-The materials of the article can be used to improve the qualifications of the teaching staff and to establish requirements for the threshold of knowledge and skills of future specialists sufficient for working with computer training tools, while developing computer training tools for academic disciplines.
+The materials of the article can be used to improve the qualifications of the teaching staff and to establish requirements for the threshold of knowledge and skills of future specialists sufficient for working with computer training tools, while developing computer training to

 APA, Harvard, Vancouver, ISO, and other styles